-A cover letter is the single best opportunity you have to make a hiring manager care about your application before they even look at your resume.
-Done well, it connects your experience to the specific role, demonstrates genuine interest in the company, and gives the reader a reason to pick up the phone.
+A cover letter is the single best opportunity you have to make a hiring manager care about your application before they even open your resume.
+Done well, it connects your experience to a specific role, demonstrates genuine interest in the company, and gives the reader a reason to pick up the phone.

 What Is a Cover Letter and Why It Still Matters

-A cover letter is a one-page document that accompanies your resume and explains why you are a strong candidate for a specific role.
-While the resume lists what you have done, the cover letter explains why it matters to this employer.
+A cover letter is a one-page document that accompanies your resume and explains why you are a strong candidate for a specific position.
+While the resume lists what you have done, the cover letter explains why it matters to this employer, right now.

 Some candidates skip it, assuming no one reads them.
 That assumption is risky.
-Hiring managers regularly report that a strong cover letter influences their decision to interview a candidate, particularly when multiple applicants have similar qualifications.
+Hiring managers consistently report that a strong cover letter influences their decision to interview a candidate, particularly when multiple applicants have similar qualifications on paper.
 For competitive roles, the cover letter is often the tiebreaker.

-Even when a posting marks the cover letter as "optional," submitting one signals effort, interest, and communication skills.
+Even when a posting marks the cover letter as "optional," submitting one signals effort, genuine interest, and communication skills.
 Skipping it when other applicants include one puts you at a measurable disadvantage.
+A resume tells them what you did.
+A cover letter tells them why they should care.

 Before You Write: Preparation Checklist

 The best cover letters are written after research, not before.
-Spend ten to fifteen minutes on preparation and the writing itself becomes faster and sharper.
+Spending ten to fifteen minutes on preparation makes the writing itself faster and sharper.

-• Research the company.
-Check their website, recent news, and LinkedIn.
-Look for specific projects, values, or goals you can reference.
+- Research the company.
+Check their website, recent press coverage, and LinkedIn page.
+Look for specific projects, values, or goals you can reference later.

-• Gather your strongest achievements.
+- Gather your strongest achievements.
 Pick two or three accomplishments that directly match the job requirements.
-Quantify them if possible: revenue generated, time saved, team size managed, problems solved.
+Quantify them whenever possible: revenue generated, time saved, team size managed, problems solved.

-For a printable version you can use before every application, see our cover letter checklist.
+For a printable version you can use before every application, see our full cover letter checklist.

 How to Write a Cover Letter Step by Step